List of BanG Dream! characters: Masuki Satō

 Masuki Satō (佐藤 ますき, Satō Masuki), also known as MASKING (マスキング, Masukingu), is the band's drummer.
 She is a third-year high school student at the prestigious Shirayuki Private Academy, an all-girls' Catholic school that her mother—an alumna—encouraged her to attend.
 She is the daughter of Live House Galaxy's owner, who was the drummer for the band Death Galaxy.
-Despite her harsh look, she likes cute things and baking.
+Despite her intimidating appearance, she likes cute things and baking.
 Nicknamed "King" by her peers, she is popular with other drummers like Ako and Maya.
+She plays a maple Pearl drum kit.

 Due to her wild drumming style, Masuki's tenures with other bands were short lived before being scouted by Chiyu.
 When Raise A Suilen is seeking a guitarist prior to the Girls Band Challenge, Masuki convinces Rokka to audition after hearing her practice; although Rokka is initially rejected, she grows close with Masuki who offers her support until she is accepted.
 When Chiyu confronts Masuki and the others for mingling with the others despite dropping in the voting, an incensed Masuki storms out, which Rokka misinterprets as her quitting the band.
 Raise A Suilen eventually makes amends and participates in the finals.

 Masuki is voiced by Natsume.
 Molly Searcy portrays her in the dub.